8 Applications of IoT in Higher Education

 #5 Online Proctoring: Preventing Cheating

 Smart campus IoT technology is hard at work when it comes to proctoring.
 Sophisticated solutions include locking down browsers, detecting smart devices connected to the testing platform, and video monitoring to prevent cheating.
-Both teachers and students often welcome these tools as it releases teachers from the task while students recognise it levels the playing field.
+Both teachers and students often welcome these tools as it releases teachers from the task while students recognize it levels the playing field.

 #6 Assistive Technology: Broadening Educational Opportunities

 A new field of IoT solutions has emerged in education called Assistive Technology.
-It is comprised of special tools or software that help disabled students navigate the student learning field.
+It is comprised of special tools or software that help students with disabilities to navigate the student learning field.
 There are a few mind-blowing options that include alternative ways to hold and scroll through a computer, voice–activated tablet controls, real-time translation of voice into written communication, and unique solutions for those with autism and dyslexia.
 C-Pen, for example, blends optical character recognition with a camera to capture printed text.
 Its translator pen translates and pronounces words based on nine dictionaries.
 This smart device helps international students and those with learning disabilities to understand new topics faster.

 #7 Smart Classrooms